 Adding alt text to your email images helps recipients understand your message -- even if they can't see the images right away.
 (HubSpot customers: Click here to learn how to add alt text to your email images in HubSpot.)

 You might consider making the language in your alt text actionable, such as "Click here to download the ultimate content creation kit."
 Actionable alt text will essentially turn every linked image into another CTA.

-13) Avoid background images, especially if your target buyers tend to use Outlook as an email client.
+This is especially important if your target buyers tend to use Outlook as an email client.

 Instead, use a background color and use images in other ways in your email, like Harry's did in their email below:

 16. Add social sharing buttons.

 Increasing the number of people who see your link will increase the number of people who click on it.
 So, be sure to extend the life of your email by adding social sharing buttons.

 Many email tools will come with templates that have built-in social sharing buttons that make it easy -- just fill in the destination URL and you're good to go.
 If you don't have built-in capabilities, here is a cheat sheet for easily creating your own social sharing buttons.

 Important Note: If you want to increase clicks, you want to add sharing buttons, not follow buttons.
 The former will allow your email recipients to pass along the offer URL in your email to their followers.
 The latter will prompt them to Like, follow, or add your company social media channels.